 Despite becoming an Act of Parliament in June last year, the no fault divorce law has not yet been implemented although it is anticipated it will come into force in April 2022.
 This means that until such time the new law is implemented, couples wanting to divorce now, have to still rely on the current system.

 If you are considering obtaining a divorce in England & Wales or your spouse has commenced divorce proceedings, it is important that you obtain advice on the procedure and steps you should take as soon as possible.
-At Rayden Solicitors we have specialist family lawyers who can advise you on all aspects of divorce and financial matters, including those matters with cross-jurisdictional issues in particular our Anglo French team who advise on cases involving France or French nationals.
+At Rayden Solicitors we have specialist family lawyers who can advise you on all aspects of international divorce law and financial matters, including those matters with cross-jurisdictional issues in particular our Anglo French team who advise on cases involving France or French nationals.